-We’ve all been there.
+Times Square.
+Niagara Falls.
+The Alamo.
+Hollywood Boulevard.
+Bourbon Street…We’ve all been there.
 And while there’s certainly no shame in going to these places, we understand that you’re flying thousands of miles to experience Maui the way you’ve always dreamed of, which probably doesn’t include spending your afternoon in a conference room or buying $30 macadamia nuts.
-Read below to see the top 10 things to skip on your trip to paradise and what you should do instead.
+Read below to see the top 10 Tourist Traps on Maui to skip and the most valuable activities we recommend to do instead.

-#1 Generic Hawaiian Luaus
+#1 Hawaiian Luaus

-Book instead: We recommend the traditional seating at Old Lahaina Luau, where you and your family or friends will enjoy front row floor seating (with cushions and a low dining table), authentic Hawaiian music, hula and a dinner spread worth remembering.
+Book instead: We recommend the traditional seating at Old Lahaina Luau, where you and your family or friends will enjoy front row floor seating (with cushions and a low dining table), authentic Hawaiian music, traditional hula dance and a dinner spread worth remembering.

-#2 Overpriced Restaurants
+#2 Chain Restaurants

-While there are plenty of great, inexpensive dining options on Maui, many people choose to dine only at their resort or the newest overhyped restaurants, easily spending two to three times what they could have spent on a meal prepared with love and locally sourced ingredients elsewhere.
+While there are plenty of great, inexpensive dining options on Maui, many people choose to dine only at their hotel or the newest overhyped restaurants, easily spending two to three times what could have spent on a meal prepared with love and locally sourced ingredients elsewhere.

-Skip the cheesy over-priced spots, for example (restaurant chains you can eat at on the mainland), and grab a sandwich or tacos to-go and have a picnic with the same view for less than half the price.
+Try instead: Grab a poke bowl or tacos to-go and have a picnic with the same view for less than half the price.
 For more budget-friendly dining options that still offer wonderful flavor and value, head to Nalu’s South Shore Grill, Cow Pig Bun, Kihei Caffe, Fork and Salad and 808 Deli in Kihei, Cafe des Amis in Paia, Star Noodle, Aloha Mixed Plate and Breakwall Shave Ice in Lahaina or Leoda’s Pie Shop in Olowalu.
 If you’re looking to splurge on an expensive but delicious meal out, head to Mama’s Fish House on Maui’s North Shore.

 #3 Renting a Kayak

-Don’t get us wrong, using a kayak is a great idea in the right areas when conditions are optimal, but renting a kayak and going on your own is dangerous and not the best way to experience the wonders of our ocean.
+Using a kayak is a great idea in the right areas when conditions are optimal, but renting a kayak and going on your own is dangerous and not the best way to experience the wonders of our ocean.
 Guides will take you to different areas depending on the changing weather conditions.
 They know where the reef is prime for snorkeling and where the most marine life exists.

-Skip renting your own and book a private guided kayak tour with Hawaiian Paddle Sports, which includes a full snorkeling session and Hawaiian cultural facts, or a group tour with Maui Kayak Adventures, where our knowledgeable guides will take you to the most scenic areas and best reefs, including West Maui’s Olowalu Turtle Garden, South Maui’s Makena Turtle Town, Honolua Marine Preserve and Molokini Crater, for those of you looking for a challenge.
+Book instead: Try a private guided kayak tour with Hawaiian Paddle Sports, which includes a full snorkeling session and Hawaiian cultural facts, or a group tour with Maui Kayak Adventures, where our knowledgeable guides will take you to the most scenic areas and best reefs, including West Maui’s Olowalu Turtle Garden, South Maui’s Makena Turtle Town, Honolua Marine Preserve and Molokini Crater, for those of you looking for a challenge.
 On all kayak tours, our guides will explain in detail what you can expect to see in the water and provide complimentary photos of you and your family during your adventure.

-#4 Souvenir Shops
+#4 Maui Souvenir Shops